hansaplasst/ESP32-Captive-Portal-framework/README.md

 ## Factory reset

 - By default GPIO 4 acts as a reset button
-- Press it shortly to reset/reboot the ESP32
+- Press it shortly to reboot the ESP32
 - To trigger a factory default reset.
 Hold it (for 10s) until the device led flashes quickly **<u>twice</u>** then release.
 - You can also reboot or reset via the System tab in the Captive Portal web UI